Pscyhonegrosis: The Mental Psychosis that Blocks Black Progression

 The person that is suffering from psychonegrosis is so dangerous because they have no desire to be awakened.
 They see the system as their savior.
 They have experienced or created a certain pseudo-reality that convinces them of their comfort, which is actually non-existent.
 They see blacks who refuse to assimilate or bow down as the enemy of their peace or perceived progress.

-We must create an environment in which it is acceptable for blacks to celebrate our unique genius, our inner beauty, as well as our remarkable pulchritude.
+We must create an environment in which it is acceptable for Blacks to celebrate our unique genius, our inner beauty, as well as our remarkable pulchritude.
 We must give our youth permission to write their own story, their own way.
-We must develop education systems, programs and mechanisms that have the capacity to control the type of information that is inculcated into the minds of blacks in this country.
+We must develop education systems, programs, and mechanisms that have the capacity to control the type of information that is inculcated into the minds of Blacks in this country, especially our youth.

-We must also develop the capacity to identify and recognize thos pernicious machinations that are inherently dangerous to the cause of empowerment and elevation, and must develop and implement strategies.
+We must also develop the capacity to identify and recognize those pernicious machinations that are inherently dangerous to the cause of empowerment and elevation — developing and implementing strategies.